jbflores95/osticket-prereqs/README.md

 <p>
 Now, drag the upload folder from osTicket-v1.15.8; it should be next to scripts, but I already did this.
 You can see that the upload folder is in the wwwroot folder.
 </p>
-Rename the upload folder to osTicket, make sure it's spelled exactly how I typed it here, it will mess up things later on if you don't.
+Rename the upload folder to osTicket, make sure it's spelled exactly how I typed it here; it will mess up things later on if you don't.

 </p>
 We need to reload ISS again like we did before.
 Refer back up above if you have forgotten how to do so.